School of Filmmaking

 Students must, at a minimum, possess functional use of the somatic senses, have adequate motor capabilities to manage situations in which these senses would be employed, and be able to integrate data acquired via these senses.
 The School of Filmmaking embraces inclusivity and will provide reasonable accommodations for students with documented disabilities.

 The School of Filmmaking has minimum high school GPA and SAT/ACT requirements.
 See Admissions pages for further information.

 Transfer credits for liberal arts classes taken at another institution are subject

 to the general policies of the Division of Liberal Arts.

 Transfer credits in lieu of film classes in the School of Filmmaking will be considered on a case-by-case basis, if the student has earned a B or better for the course, and if the course meets faculty approval (based on review of the syllabus and course description).

-Our curriculum from Year One onward is sequential and intensive, and therefore it is difficult for applicants to transfer in at an advanced level.
+Our curriculum from Year One onward is sequential, collaborative, and intensive, and therefore it is not advantageous for applicants to transfer in at an advanced level.
 However, we will evaluate each applicant’s transcript and creative portfolio to determine whether or not transfer credit and/or advanced standing can be awarded.
 Please follow the guidelines for Transfer Applicants in the Admissions section of the UNCSA website.

-Continuation in the program from year to year is based upon a number of factors, including: the student’s grades, both artistic and academic; assessment of the student’s portfolio; his/her ability to interact appropriately and productively within the School community; and availability of institutional resources.
+Continuation in the program from year to year is based upon a number of factors, including: the student’s grades, reflecting both artistic and academic performance; assessment of the student's portfolio; and their ability to interact appropriately and productively within the School community.
 Particular emphasis is placed upon the professional demeanor and creative discipline exhibited by the student, and the demonstration of collaborative skills in both classroom discussions and on the set of student productions.
 Please see UNCSA’s Undergraduate Policy on Student Probation and Continuation.